 Despite the guests figuring out their own transportation and waiting to cash the checks, I still have reports of the promoter contacting both the agents and the talent to yell at them for being hostile and not waiting to deposit the checks.

 You should really just read Pop Culture HQ’s write up on the situation if you want more details.
-The whole situation is pretty remarkable though, and doesn’t bode well for Villains Con’s future.
+The whole thing is pretty remarkable though, and doesn’t bode well for Villains Con’s future.

 Pop culture conventions like Villains Con rely heavily on their guest line up, and if and organization alienates the talent and their agents, said convention may find themselves having a hard time drawing in new guests.
 I mean it all comes down to the old saying “don’t bite the hand that feeds you.”